-I feel lucky to have started my cartography career when we were still using ink pens and applying labels using sticky-back tape.
-The modern digital cartography tools are great for mass-production, but it is tough to create anything digital that has an heirloom feeling to it.
+Several of us learned cartography when ink pens and sticky-back labels were still the main tools of the trade.
+Modern digital cartography tools are great for mass-production, but it is tough to create anything digital that has an heirloom feeling to it.

 We love when we get a chance to mash up the old and new schools of cartography, using paint brushes and ink along with the digital layout tools.